Minecraft: Legacy

 Some popular commentators have received employment at Machinima, a now-defunct gaming video company that owned a highly watched entertainment channel on YouTube.
 The Yogscast is a British company that regularly produces Minecraft videos; their YouTube channel has attained billions of views, and their panel at Minecon 2011 had the highest attendance.
 Another well-known YouTube personality is Jordan Maron, known online as CaptainSparklez, who has also created many Minecraft music parodies, including "Revenge", a parody of Usher's "DJ Got Us Fallin' in Love".
 Minecrafts popularity on YouTube was described by Polygon as quietly dominant, although in 2019, thanks in part to PewDiePie's playthroughs of the game, Minecraft experienced a visible uptick in popularity on the platform.
 Longer-running series include Far Lands or Bust, dedicated to reaching the obsolete "Far Lands" glitch by foot on an older version of the game.
-YouTube announced that on 14 December 2021 that the total amount of Minecraft-related views on the website had exceeded one trillion.
+YouTube announced on 14 December 2021 that the total amount of Minecraft-related views on the website had exceeded one trillion.

 Minecraft has been referenced by other video games, such as Torchlight II, Team Fortress 2, Borderlands 2, Choplifter HD, Super Meat Boy, The Elder Scrolls V: Skyrim, The Binding of Isaac, The Stanley Parable, and FTL: Faster Than Light.
 Minecraft is officially represented in downloadable content for the crossover fighter Super Smash Bros.
 Ultimate, with Steve as a playable character with a moveset including references to building, crafting, and redstone, alongside an Overworld-themed stage.
 It was also referenced by electronic music artist Deadmau5 in his performances.
 The game is also referenced heavily in "Informative Murder Porn", the second episode of the seventeenth season of the animated television series South Park.
 In 2025, A Minecraft Movie was released.
-It made $313 million in the box office in the first week, a record-breaking opening for a video game adaptation.
+It generated $313 million in the box office in the first week, a record-breaking opening for a video game adaptation.
+Minecraft has been noted as a cultural touchstone for Generation Z, as many of the generation's members played the game at a young age.
+Minecraft speedrunning is widely practiced despite the game's unpredictable procedural generation.
+The most popular category, Random-Seed Glitchless, tasks players with defeating the Ender Dragon as quickly as possible starting from a new world spawn.
+Some speedrunners employ a combination of mods, external programs, and debug menus to optimize their runs, while others compete under conditions closer to the default game, prioritizing consistency over the use of such tools.